SoumyaAbraham/MechCar_Statistical_Analysis/README.md

 mean of x = 1500.2
 p-value = 0.6072(>0.05)

 In these two cases, the p-values are well above 0.05 and therefore, *the Null Hypothesis is not rejected.
-As seen by the true values of x mean, they are equal to 1,500*
+As seen by the true values of x mean, they are equal to 1,500*.

-Now take a look at Lot 3:
+3. Lot 3:
 mean of x = 1496.14
 p-value = 0.04168 (<0.05)